NHK Radio 2

-NHK Radio 2 (NHKラジオ第2放送, NHK Rajio Dai-ni Hōsō) is a Japanese radio station operated by the public broadcaster, NHK.
+NHK Radio 2 (NHKラジオ第2放送, NHK Rajio Dai-ni Hōsō) was a Japanese radio station operated by the public broadcaster, NHK.
 Its output consists of education and culture programming acting as the radio version of NHK Educational TV in a broadly similar way to South Korea's EBS FM.
 NHK Radio 2 is available mainly on AM.
 It began broadcasting on April 6, 1931.

-Overview
+In case of major tsunami warnings, Radio 2 broadcasts translated information in Japanese, English, Chinese, Korean and Portuguese.
+These four additional tracks are simulcast from the digital audio subchannels of the terrestrial NHK television networks.

+It ceased broadcasting on March 30, 2026, after 95 years of airing.

+History

-It was created in 1931 as a predominantly educational station, since there were only three stations in 1939, the existing Tokyo station as well as the Osaka and Nagoya stations adopted the name "City Broadcasting".
-Broadcasts were suspended in December 1941 due to the Pacific War, but were resumed on September 1, 1945 after the end of the war and Japan's surrender.
+It was created in 1931 as a predominantly educational station in an attempt to boost NHK's educational goals; since there were only three stations in 1939, the existing Tokyo station (JOAB) as well as the Osaka (JOBB) and Nagoya (JOCB) stations adopted the name "City Broadcasting".
+Broadcasts were suspended in December 1941 due to the Pacific War, but were resumed on September 1, 1945, after the end of the war and Japan's surrender.

+Until the early 1980s, there were also industrial support programs that existed before the war, such as "Radio Agricultural School" (an information program that introduced agricultural management and cultivation techniques on a one-off basis) and "To the People of Fishing Villages" (an information program that featured letters from fishing villages, information on local fish markets, and reports on sea trials of ships, broadcast seven days a week).
+In particular, from its inception until the early 1970s, the second channel also had agricultural policy programs and school broadcasts specific to each prefecture and region, but these ended by 1975, and since then, in principle, the same programs have been broadcast nationwide.